OctopusDeploy/blog/blog/2021-11/using-google-cloud-secret-manager-with-octopus/index.md

 bannerImage: logimage-usinggooglecloudsecretmanagerwithoctopus-2021.png
 bannerImageAlt: Google Cloud Secret Manager logo and Octopus Deploy logo sit in front of a blue CI/CD infinite loop symbol
 tags:
- - Product
+ - DevOps
  - Security
+ - Step Templates
 ---

 I've written previously about extending the functionality of Octopus to integrate with both [HashiCorp Vault](https://octopus.com/blog/using-hashicorp-vault-with-octopus-deploy) and [Azure Key Vault](https://octopus.com/blog/using-azure-key-vault-with-octopus) using step templates.
-As part of our commitment to provide more ways for our customers to be successful with Octopus, we're continuing to invest time in expanding our range of step templates that integrate with other secret managers.
+We're committed to providing many ways for our customers to succeed with Octopus, so we're creating more step templates that integrate with other secret managers.

-In this post, I walk through a new step template, [GCP Secret Manager - Retrieve Secrets](https://library.octopus.com/step-templates/9f5a9e3c-76b1-462f-972a-ae91d5deaa05/actiontemplate-gcp-secret-manager-retrieve-secrets), which is designed to retrieve secrets from Secret Manager on Google Cloud Platform (GCP) for use in your deployments or runbooks.
+In this post, I walk through a new step template, [GCP Secret Manager - Retrieve Secrets](https://library.octopus.com/step-templates/9f5a9e3c-76b1-462f-972a-ae91d5deaa05/actiontemplate-gcp-secret-manager-retrieve-secrets).
+This step template retrieves secrets from Secret Manager on Google Cloud Platform (GCP) for use in your deployments or runbooks.

-## Introduction
+## Getting started

-This post assumes some familiarity with [custom step templates](https://octopus.com/docs/projects/custom-step-templates) and the Octopus [Community Library](https://octopus.com/docs/projects/community-step-templates).
+This post assumes some familiarity with [custom step templates](https://octopus.com/docs/projects/custom-step-templates) and the Octopus [community library](https://octopus.com/docs/projects/community-step-templates).

-In addition, this post doesn't go into great detail about Secret Manager concepts or how to set it up.
-You can learn more by reading the [Secret Manager Quickstart guide](https://cloud.google.com/secret-manager/docs/quickstart) from Google.
+In addition, this post doesn't go into great detail about Secret Manager concepts or how to set up Secret Manager.
+You can learn more by reading the [Secret Manager quickstart guide](https://cloud.google.com/secret-manager/docs/quickstart) from Google.

 The step template in this post retrieves secrets from [Secret Manager](https://cloud.google.com/secret-manager) using [gcloud](https://cloud.google.com/sdk/gcloud), the GCP command-line tool.
-The gcloud tool, version **338.0.0** or higher must be installed on the deployment target or worker before the step can retrieve secrets successfully.
-The step also requires Octopus **2021.2** and newer as it makes use of our recently added built-in support for [Google Cloud Platform](https://octopus.com/blog/google-cloud-platform-integration).
+The gcloud tool, version **338.0.0** or higher must be installed on the deployment target or Worker before the step can retrieve secrets successfully.

+The step also requires Octopus **2021.2** or newer as it makes use of our recently added built-in support for [Google Cloud Platform](https://octopus.com/blog/google-cloud-platform-integration).
 The step template has been tested on both Windows and Linux (with `PowerShell Core` installed).

 ## Authentication {#authentication}

 Before you can retrieve secrets from Secret Manager, you must authenticate with Google.
-In their [creating and accessing secrets documentation](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets), Google describes the role needed to access secrets:
+In their [documentation on creating and accessing secrets](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets), Google describes the role to access secrets:

 > Accessing a secret version requires the **Secret Manager Secret Accessor** role (`roles/secretmanager.secretAccessor`) on the secret, project, folder, or organization.
 IAM roles can't be granted on a secret version.